I'm Honey!

 After 50, it helps to opt for styles with higher waistbands for the most flattering fit.
 Or, keep it simple and stick to a one-piece swimsuit.
 Don’t be afraid of a high-cut leg, often called “French” cut; it can help give legs a longer, leaner look without showing too much skin.

 I love brands like La Perla (the blue bikini pictured at the top of this page) and Gottex, but there are so many great brands out there.
 So, I picked out several suits in different price ranges for you to try, but if you don’t see something you like, there are plenty of suits on Amazon to pick from!
+You’d be amazed at the suits they have on Amazon these days!
+This post includes links to some of the best options for women over 50.
+Each one in the image above is from Amazon.
 Just makes sure to read the reviews.
-I know the women below are not over the age of 50, but don’t let that stop you from wearing these suits.
+I know the women are not over the age of 50, but don’t let that stop you from wearing these suits.
 They are for all ages!

 Don’t Worry About “Flaws”